-Dr. Opeoluwa Sotonwa is the Commissioner for the Massachusetts Commission for the Deaf and Hard of Hearing.
-Before he was appointed by Governor Baker in February 2021, he previously served as the Executive Director of the Missouri Commission for the Deaf and Hard of Hearing.
-An accomplished international thought leader, Dr. Sotonwa has been involved with disability rights issues since becoming a lawyer in Nigeria.
+Dr. Opeoluwa Sotonwa is the Commissioner for the Massachusetts Commission for the Deaf and Hard of Hearing (MCDHH).
+Before being hired in February 2021, he served as the Executive Director of the Missouri Commission for the Deaf and Hard of Hearing.
+An accomplished international thought leader, Dr. Sotonwa has been involved with disability rights issues since becoming a civil rights lawyer in Nigeria.
 He was instrumental in the drafting and passage of Nigerian disability rights law.

-Dr. Sotonwa has played key roles within and outside Deaf communities in the United States and African countries.
-He was formerly the Vice President of National Black Deaf Advocates (NBDA), the nation’s foremost civil rights organization serving Black Deaf community and was also the Chair of the NBDA Board of Directors.
-Dr. Sotonwa is currently a board member of the Telecommunications for the Deaf and Hard of Hearing, Inc. (TDI) as well as several think-tank organizations that focus on disability rights advocacy around the world.
-He recently served as the technical lead member of a consortium of African disability rights law experts that drafted the Nigerian Disability Rights Law modules funded by the Open Society Initiative for West Africa (OSIWA).
+As part of his commitment to giving back to his native country, Dr. Sotonwa founded the Opeoluwa Sotonwa Foundation.
+The Foundation provides annual scholarships to indigent Deaf and Hard of Hearing college students in Nigeria.
+He has played key roles within and outside Deaf communities in the United States and African countries.
+He was formerly the Vice President of National Black Deaf Advocates (NBDA), the nation’s foremost civil rights organization serving the Black Deaf community.
+He was also the Chair of the NBDA Board of Directors.
+He serves on several think-tank organizations and frequently consults on disability rights advocacy.